Project-Prism/Prism-OS/README.md

 ## License

-> This Project is Licensed Under the [GPL-2.0](https://github.com/Project-Prism/Prism-OS/blob/main/LICENSE) Licence.
+> This project is licensed Under the [GPL-2.0](https://github.com/Project-Prism/Prism-OS/blob/main/LICENSE) licence.
+> This project's logo, 'Daimond', was created by Nicole Hammonds from The Noun Project.